BUSINESS TRAVEL VAT

 Palm Beach, place Franklin Roosevelt · terrace

-The Cannes outpost of the Niçois institution, set at the far end of the Croisette in the restored Palm Beach.
+The Cannes outpost of a Niçois institution, set at the far end of the Croisette in the restored Palm Beach.
 Niçoise cooking taken seriously: stuffed sardines, courgette flowers, the good tomato salad.
-Expensive, full of itself, and worth it when the night calls for it.
+Expensive, pleased with itself, and worth it when the night calls for it.

 Restaurant Gibran Worth the drive